Rvssian: Career

-Head Concussion Records

-Shortly after forming Head Concussion Records in December 2007, Rvssian released a number of songs, working with notable dancehall acts like Demarco, Tarrus Riley and Blak Ryno.
+Shortly after forming Head Concussion Records in December 2007, Rvssian released a number of songs, working with dancehall acts like Demarco, Tarrus Riley and Blak Ryno.
 He released Kartel's hit single "Life Sweet", which was followed by dancehall rhythms such as "Go Go Club", "Remedy" and "Nuh Fear".
 These rhythms became hits, with the "Go Go Club" rhythm introducing new artistes like Merital Family to the musical scene.

 Under his label Head Concussion Records, Rvssian went on to release Tarrus Riley's hit single "Good Girl, Gone Bad" which featured Konshens, Vybz Kartel's "Lyricist" and Chan Dizzy's "Nuh Strange Face."
-Rvssian established his singing skills after teaming up with Vybz Kartel on various hit singles like "Straight Jeans and Fitted", Cure Fi Badmind", "Look Pon We", "Yellow Yellow" and "New Jordans".

 After the arrest and conviction of Vybz Kartel, Rvssian, whose career growth had been attributed to working with the "Dancehall Hero", kept Head Concussion Records on the global map, launching J Capri, a new female dancehall artiste.
 The platinum-selling producer released "Pull Up To Mi Bumper" (featuring Konshens and J Capri), "Whine 'n' Kotch" (featuring J Capri and Charly Black), "Reverse It" and "Boom 'n" Bend Over" by J Capri.
 J Capri's "Pull Up To Mi Bumper" and "Whine 'n' Kotch" received over 25 and 50 million YouTube views, respectively.

 Awards and recognition

 At the Youth View Awards in February 2011, Rvssian won the award for Favorite Local Music Video for the Year alongside Vybz Kartel for their hit single "Straight Jeans and Fitted".
 Rvssian also won Favorite Producer at the 2015 YVA Awards.

 In 2014, Rvssian won a platinum plaque for his reggaeton single "Passion Whine".
 He was also recognized at the 21st Digital Awards for his musical contributions.

+In 2022, Rvssian was nominated for crossover artist of the year at the 2022 Billboard Latin Music Awards.